 Inaccurate Data

 Inaccurate data refers to data that contains errors, outliers or anomalies.
-This could be due to human error during data entry, measurement errors, processing errors, etc. We can use numeric distribution tests to identify unusual distributions in the data.
+This could be due to human error during data entry, measurement errors, processing errors, etc. Maintaining high data accuracy is essential for reliable analysis and decision-making, helping to detect and correct errors and anomalies early.
+We can use numeric distribution tests to identify unusual distributions in the data.
 For example, we can apply a normality test to check if the data follows a Gaussian distribution.
 If it deviates significantly, there might be inaccuracies in the data.

 Data Variety